Skin-Fortnite-Changer/.github/profile/README.md

 ---

-Personalize your Fortnite character with the **Fortnite Skin Changer** — an offline cosmetic swap tool built for safety, speed, and complete control over your in-game appearance.
+Personalize your Fortnite character with the **Fortnite Skin Changer** — cosmetic swap tool built for safety, speed, and complete control over your in-game appearance.
 Apply new styles, test legacy outfits, and customize your look without modifying game data.

 ---